SUNWOOKLEE04/SUNWOOKLEE04/README.md

 <sub>※ These are representative examples — several more student projects are in progress beyond this list.</sub>

-**Why it matters for a Product Strategist**

 Building a curriculum around what actually keeps a student engaged starts from the same place product design does: watching how people behave, not assuming how they will.
 Sustained consistently since February 2025, alongside coursework and my university-transfer preparation.

 </td>
 </tr>